 Success Rates.
-It may take several months for the mucous membranes to completely recover, but 85 - 90% of patients have good to excellent relief of their symptoms after surgery.
-Children may need a second procedure 2 - 3 weeks after the first surgery to remove crusty matter.
+It may take several months for the mucous membranes to completely recover, but 85 to 90% of patients have good-to-excellent relief of their symptoms after surgery.
+Children may need a second procedure 2 to 3 weeks after the first surgery to remove crusty matter.

 A newer type of surgical procedure threads a small balloon through the sinus passages.
 As the balloon is gently opened, the sinus passages expand, allowing drainage to occur.
-The procedure is best suited for select patients with sinusitis disease in the maxillary (behind cheek bones), frontal (behind the sides of the forehead), and sphenoid (behind the eyes) sinus regions.
-It is inappropriate for patients with disease in the ethmoid (between the eyes) sinuses because of risk of eye injury .
+The procedure is best suited for select patients with sinusitis disease in the maxillary (behind the cheekbones), frontal (behind the sides of the forehead), and sphenoid (behind the eyes) sinus regions.
+It is inappropriate for patients with disease in the ethmoid (between the eyes) sinuses because of the risk of eye injury.

 Invasive Conventional Surgery